yuekai/tinygpt/README.md

 Together, they worked both around the meadow, and Bongo was so proud!
 After many days, Bongo and Ben became best friends.
 Bongo was so happy that he forgot all about the scary size of Jack's rattle.
 The moral of the story is that right friends can help you become a better team.<|endoftext|>Once there was a little girl called Kayla
 ```

+__ToDo:__
+- [x] Implement grouped query attention (GQA) to reduce model size.
+- [ ] Implement tokenizer from scratch (instead of relying on Eleuther AI's GPT-Neo-125M tokenizer).
+- [ ] Implement rotary position embeddings (instead of absolute position embeddings).
+This (together with GQA) brings the architecture (mostly) in line with the latest open weight LLMs.
+- [ ] Reduce the vocabulary from 50k-ish to 5k-ish.
+I suspect we can get away with a smaller vocabulary because the language in TinyStores is so simple.